Official NAQT Rules

 - If a game is played without a fully functional buzzer system, a designated official (who might be the moderator) will be the final judge of which player signaled first.
 These determinations are not protestable.

 - If a buzzer system malfunctions, only the current tossup or the just completed tossup can be replayed, subject to the moderator’s determination that the malfunction affected play of that question.
 This determination is not protestable.
-This rule applies even if the buzzer system was not officially tested prior to the beginning of the match.
+This rule applies even if the buzzer system was not officially tested prior to the beginning of the game.

-- If, while a question is being read, a player believes a previously working buzzer system has malfunctioned, he or she may signal in an alternate way (e.g., loudly saying “buzz”).
+- If, while a question is being read, a player believes a previously working buzzer system has malfunctioned, they may signal in an alternate way (e.g., loudly saying “buzz”).
 The moderator may accept such an alternate signal (and thus permit the player to give a response) if the moderator believes the system did malfunction and that the player was, in fact, the first (or only) player to signal.
 This determination is not protestable.

 - If a functioning buzzer system is available and no objection has been raised to its use, a player may only signal by using that buzzer system.
 That is, alternate methods of signaling may not be adopted on the fly out of convenience or confusion (except in the case of a malfunction of a previously working system as provided for in Rule C.7).